Mightysmallfry/OsseusEngine/README.md

 # OsseusEngine
-OsseusEngine is a C++20 physics engine focused on real-time rigid-body and particle simulation.
+OsseusEngine is a C++20 physics engine focused on real-time rigid-body particle simulation and video game development.
 It provides a modular physics architecture with numerical integration, collision detection, spatial acceleration structures, and extensible force systems.

 The engine is currently under active development.